 URL Matcher

 Takes some token: `/:foo/:bar` and a URL and returns the parsed segments out of the URL.
-One of the challenges here is dealing with wildcards: `/foo*/bar*`; it's not obvious how much of the URL each part should match, and whether the wildcard does a greedy or non-greedy match.
+One of the challenges here is dealing with wildcards: `/foo*/bar*`; it's not obvious who much of the URL each part should match, and whether the wildcard does a greedy or non-greedy match.
 You can use regular expressions

 Route Resolver

-The route resolver decides what route is active, and when and how to transition between routes.
+The route resolver decides what route is active, and when and who to transition between routes.
 It responds to changes in the URL as well as to events sent from ngLink directives.

 Route Configuration